 - Ensuring issues are promptly highlighted within the management chain to enable quick resolution.

 - Managing Customer deviations from scope, schedule and cost in the best interests of the NNL business whilst maintaining the customer relationship.

 - Arranging for the resource and facilities to be available from within NNL to meet the project programme.

 - Ensure suitable planning arrangements to support commercial bids and subsequent delivery of contracts.

 - Establishing, monitoring and managing risks through Risk Registers for all project work, including the management of Contingency.

 The Ideal Candidate

-Essential skills for the Assistant Project Manager:
+Essential Criteria for an Assistant Project Manager

-Desirable skills for the Assistant Project Manager:
+Desirable Criteria for an Assistant Project Manager

 About the Company